INDIAN SUPERFOODS, by Rujuta Diwekar.

 I received this book from my blogger friend, Ashvini Naik for a quiz on Instagram that I won.
 I wanted to do this post on the book ever since, but somehow it got delayed.
 Nevertheless, here it is, today.
 It is certainly not a review, but about a book that I found extremely helpful, informative and practical.

-Rujuta Diwekar is a famous name amongst Indians for the health and nutrition tips she gives; lessons on diet that are easy to follow, make a lot of sense, and are inspired by the food habits of our ancestors.
+Rujuta Diwekar is a famous name amongst Indians for the health and nutrition tips she gives; lessons on a diet that are easy to follow, make a lot of sense and are inspired by the food habits of our ancestors.

 I totally agree with Ms. Diwekar’s motto of eating what’s grown locally; eating every 2 -3 hours and eating all that you like, but, within limits.

 In this book, Ms. Diwekar introduces us to 10 Indian Superfoods that not only help in reducing weight but help care for our overall health.

 The foods she has discussed are: